-- 1. Except as noted below, disciplinary records are maintained by Student Conduct and Conflict Resolution Services for seven (7) years from the date of the letter providing notice of final disciplinary action.
-Release of disciplinary records to third parties is provided in accordance with the Family Educational Rights and Privacy Act of 1974, as amended (FERPA), until a student has graduated from the university, or as required by law.
-Records for a student who is suspended, dismissed, or who withdraws with a disciplinary case pending are maintained indefinitely; release of these categories of disciplinary records to third parties is provided in accordance with all applicable laws, including FERPA and the Campus Sexual Violence Elimination Act.
-(See also the Confidentiality of Student Records policy for additional information.) - 2.
-In addition, Student Conduct & Conflict Resolution Services, will upon a written request, disclose to the alleged victim of a crime of violence (defined in Section 16 of Title 18 of the United States Code), the results of any disciplinary hearing conducted against the student who is the alleged perpetrator of the crime or offense.
-If the alleged victim is deceased as a result of the crime or offense, Student Conduct & Conflict Resolution Services will provide the results of the disciplinary hearing to the victim's next of kin, if so requested. - 3.
-Student Conduct & Conflict Resolution Services will maintain disciplinary records for students who were found responsible for violations of the Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy.
+- 1. Except as noted below, disciplinary records are maintained by Student Accountability and Restorative Practices for seven (7) years from the date of the letter providing notice of final disciplinary action.
+Release of disciplinary records to third parties is provided in accordance with the Family Educational Rights and Privacy Act of 1974, as amended (FERPA), until a student has graduated from the university, as required by law, or specifically authorized by the student.
+Student Accountability and Restorative Practices does not share copies of case materials or educational records with third parties.
+Records for a student who is suspended, dismissed, or who withdraws or takes a leave of absence with a disciplinary case pending from a disciplinary hearing-level are maintained indefinitely; release of these categories of disciplinary records to third parties is provided in accordance with all applicable laws, including FERPA and the Campus Sexual Violence Elimination Act.
+(See also the Confidentiality of Student Records policy for additional information.)
+Pending cases for disciplinary conferences will be maintained for seven (7) years from date of the notification letter. - 2.
+In addition, Student Accountability and Restorative Practices, will upon a written request, disclose to the alleged victim of a crime of violence (defined in Section 16 of Title 18 of the United States Code), the results of any disciplinary proceeding conducted against the student who is the alleged perpetrator of the crime or offense.
+If the alleged victim is deceased as a result of the crime or offense, Student Accountability and Restorative Practices will provide the results of the disciplinary hearing to the victim's next of kin, if so requested. - 3.
+Student Accountability and Restorative Practices will maintain disciplinary records for students who were found responsible for violations of the Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy. - 4.
+Instances in which students have failed to complete an assigned sanction, are suspended from the university or have a pending case with Student Accountability and Restorative Practices will result in the office placing a stop on the student's account which would prevent class registration and transcript requests.
+These stops will be removed with the completion of the specific sanction process.

-Amended and approved by the Vice President of Campus Life, August 2022.
+Amended and approved by the Vice President of Student Affairs, August 2024.